 Just like Taipei, Seoul doesn’t conquer you immediately.
 The first image we got was that of a typical world metropolis full of traffic and high-rise buildings.
 But at every corner there was something new and surprising.
-Seoul is home to 5 Royal palaces (one of them a Unesco World Heritage Site), 2 old city gates, several old Buddhist temples, Churches, gorgeous parks and cool high-tech buildings.
+Our Seoul itinerary included 5 Royal palaces (one of them a Unesco World Heritage Site), 2 old city gates, several old Buddhist temples, Churches, gorgeous parks and cool high-tech architecture.
 Our favorites: the traditional neighborhood of Bukchon packed with stylish cafés and bars, the artsy neighborhood Ihwa Mural Village, the wholly pedestrian Myeogdong in the city center and two cool projects: Seoullo 7017 and Cheonggye Stream.

 Seoul’s city center is entirely within the Jongno and Jung districts.
 This is where most of the historical sites are: All royal palaces, Namdaemun and Dongdaemun city gates, and a few remnants of the Japanese rule like Old Seoul Station and the Bank of Korea Museum.
 The main Catholic Cathedral Myeongdong is here too.
 The area known as Myeongdong is the heart of the city.
 It is comprised of numerous pedestrian alleys with shops and restaurants offering just about everything.
 It is especially lively at night with food stalls and a young hip crowd decorating the scene.